Operating in the Caribbean and the East Coast of North America

 Born in Dalby, Queensland, Australia to Ex-pat American parents, Ruth benefits from dual citizenship, and a combined Aussie/American perspective.
 Ruth’s family moved to Tasmania when she was a small child, it was there that she developed a love a sailing in the D’Entrecasteaux Channel near Hobart.
 Her love of sailing and a passion to explore lead to the eventual purchase of a 35’ sailboat, in which she travelled extensively on the east coast of Australia and to New Caledonia and Vanuatu.
 With a combined 14 years of resort and hospitality experience it was a natural progression to yacht stewardess.
 Her first job onboard the 108’ ketch AVALON in 1998 took her on a Pacific crossing from Panama to New Zealand via the Galapagos and Tahiti.
 It was in New Zealand that she met her future husband, Captain Karl and they have worked together on large sailing yachts for nearly two decades.
-In addition to her Pacific crossing Ruth has completed 2 trans-Atlantic crossings and experienced New England, The Mediterranean, and Caribbean as professional yacht crew.
+In addition to her Pacific crossing Ruth has completed 2 trans-Atlantic crossings and experienced The US East Coast, Canada, the Mediterranean, and Caribbean as professional yacht crew.
 She has sailed over 75,000 miles at sea since those early days in Tasmania.
-In a warm and inviting atmosphere, Ruth looks forward to providing her guests excellent service with her keen eye for detail.
+Ruth looks forward to providing her guests a warm and inviting atmosphere with excellent service and her keen eye for detail.
 In her down time Ruth enjoys horseback riding, beachcombing, and gardening.

 Yuri is from Columbus, Ohio, Buckeye country.
-One might ask their self, "How does a person in the middle of a landlocked state become a professional sailor?”
-The answer would be the movie Captain Ron had something to do with it.
-Also, as a younger man, Yuri received sailing lessons as part of summer camp on the Scioto River.
-Then after graduating with a BFA in theater from Ohio University he moved to NYC to become a starving actor.
-He soon discovered that living in New York really requires one to have an income.
-He had to find a job and as an actor he was immensely qualified for customer service.
-This landed him in the employment of Classic Harbor Line, a day sailing company that has several schooners and motor yachts sailing out of Chelsea Piers in New York.
+As a younger man, Yuri received sailing lessons as part of summer camp on the Scioto River.
+Then after graduating with a BFA in theater from Ohio University he moved to NYC where he landed employment at Classic Harbor Line, a day sailing company that has several schooners and motor yachts sailing out of Chelsea Piers in New York.
 He was reintroduced to his love of the water and being a professional mariner.
 In the winter of 2012 and 2013 he attended The Landing School in Maine where he received professional training in marine systems.
 After returning to New York, and working for The Manhattan Sailing Club aboard their flag ship schooner ARABELLA for a while, he relocated to Key West Florida where he worked aboard the schooner AMERICA 2.0 and was also self-employed as a systems tech.
-He heard about the opportunity aboard COLUMBIA from one of his clients that had been a part of the initial sea trials aboard her and soon his adventure began on the majestic 175ft classic fishing schooner replica joining the vessel in May of 2015.
+He heard about the opportunity aboard COLUMBIA from one of his clients that had been a part of the initial sea trials aboard her and soon his adventure began in May of 2015.
 He holds a 100 ton Masters License from the US Coast Guard and a Master Technician in AC/DC Electrical, Marine Diesel Engines and Marine Systems from the ABYC.
 Yuri's hobbies include video games, archery, general mechanical tinkering, and writing and reading poetry, which he often reads aloud for guests aboard at sunrise or sunset.

-Henry is no stranger to the ocean being born and growing up within 10 miles of the original COLUMBIA building site on the North shore of Massachusetts.
-Henry spent his early life steeped in a New England climate that has helped shaped Henry's admiration for schooners, and wooden classics of all kinds.
-Drawing from a multitude of trades including: sailing instructor, dock attendant, mooring tender, working at a boat yard and being employed on the schooner THOMAS W. LANNON out of Gloucester MA, make Henry an able deckhand.
+Henry is no stranger to the ocean being born and growing up within 10 miles of the original COLUMBIA building site Essex, on the North shore of Massachusetts.
+Henry spent his early life steeped in the New England culture and climate that has helped shaped Henrys admiration for schooners, and wooden classics of all kinds.
+Drawing skills from a multitude of trades including: sailing instructor, dock attendant, mooring tender, working at a boat yard and being employed on the schooner THOMAS W. LANNON out of Gloucester MA, make Henry an able deckhand.
 Henry wants to ensure your time on the COLUMBIA is a positive experience because having a good time is what he enjoys most in life.
-On Henrys lay days he likes to travel, surf, mountain bike, disc golf, and even play some backgammon in the fo’c’sle.
+On Henrys lay days he likes to travel, surf, mountain bike, disc golf, and occasionally play some backgammon in in fo’c’sle.